Wall-Brew-Co/common-beer-format/doc/specs/equipment.md

 ## Display Top Up Water

-A non-empty string denoting a display value for the volume of top-up water added before fermentation formatted for display in arbitrary units
+A non-empty string denoting a display value for the volume of top-up water added before fermentation formatted for display in arbitrary units.

 - Key Name: `:display-top-up-water`
 - Type: String